MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 ### Reopen the lead and capture the phone call activity

 Several weeks have passed since you last spoke with Tom Smith about adding products to their stores.
-At the time, Tom mentioned that the committee that's in charge of the decision had decided not to move forward.
+At the time, Tom mentioned that the committee in charge of the decision had decided not to move forward.
 But today Tom calls you and says that the committee might be interested in moving forward after all.
 Tom thinks that it would be helpful if you met the committee in person to introduce yourself and your organization.

-1. If necessary, in the site map, go back to **Sales** \> **Leads**.
+1. If necessary, in the site map, go back to **Sales** > **Leads**.
 2. Change the view to **Closed Leads**.
 3. Open the closed lead for Tom Smith.
 4. On the command bar, select **Reactivate Lead**.